anfperez/flickr-picture-gallery/README.md

 <h2> Issues to debug </h2>
 <ul>
 <li> When a user clicks on an image, they are shown a larger version of that image.
 The larger versions look fine when the image is horizontally-oriented, but vertically-oriented images are slightly distorted.
-I suspect that by changing the height and width attribute of the clicked-on image will fix this distortion.
-I have been trying to solve this issue, but have not reached a satisfactory result yet.
-If I had a few more days, I think I would be able to figure it out. </li>
+I suspect that by changing the height and width attribute of the clicked-on image to pull the css attributes of the actual image URL I am calling from.
+I have been trying to solve this issue, but have not reached a satisfactory result yet.</li>
 </ul>

 <h2> Writing Process </h2>